robertandrews/cxt-wp-user-avatar/README.md

 `$avatars_folder`: path to sub-folder of `/wp-contents/uploads` (eg. `/users/avatars`).
 Include leading slash but not trailing slah.

-## Notes

-This plugin stores no database information directly.

-The ACF Image field both uplaods an image and sets a database binding between the image object and a User.

-However, this plugin only bypasses Gravatar with that upload and just renames and moves the upload file.

 ## Acknowledgements

 This plugin substantially leverages other people's ingenuity.